 - proactively participate with communities to our mutual benefit today and for future generations

 - integrate protection of employee health and safety, environmental protection, and community interests into our core business practices

 - identify and partner with local communities on mutually beneficial opportunities to enhance worker skills, education, and employment opportunities, and to support sustainable development initiatives

 - communicate openly with our employees, contractors, communities, and governments regarding our plans and programs

-Hecla Quebec has partnered with a local university to create the Hecla-Québec Global Development Fund (UQAT Foundation).
-Since 2009, more than $1 million has been donated to the foundation, providing annual scholarships to students in support of work-life balance, returning to school, perseverance, and success-training programs.
+Hecla Québec has partnered with the University of Québec in Abitibi-Témiscamingue to create the Hecla-Québec Global Development Fund (UQAT Foundation).
+Since 2009, $1.6 million has been donated to the fund to provide annual scholarships to students in support of work-life balance, returning to school, perseverance and success-training programs.

 Grant applicants must submit a Foundation Grant Application including a current IRS tax-exempt determination letter.

 Before actual submission of an application, you are strongly encouraged to contact a local Hecla employee and discuss your needs.
 Grant applications that are in turn recommended to the foundation by Hecla employees in the community have a greater chance of success.
 Grant applications should be submitted well in advance of funding needs, as there will only be two application review intervals during the year.

 Hecla Charitable Foundation

 6500 North Mineral Drive, Suite 200, Coeur d’Alene, ID 83815-9408